-The 12 V operation of the refrigerator is only possible when the vehicle engine is running.
+For units with an automatic power selection, the 12 V operation of the refrigerator only functions in the automatic mode when the vehicle engine is running.
 When the vehicle engine is switched off, switch the refrigerator to 230 V operation or gas operation.

-5.7 Satellite unit (special equipment)
+5.8 Satellite unit (special equipment)